GabeScott/standard-works-vault/General Conference/2023 October - Praise to the Man.md

 I’d like to share with you some things that have been in my mind.
 I have seemed to have the Prophet Joseph in my mind the last few months.
 I’ve sat and contemplated his glorious responsibility in becoming the prophet of this, the dispensation of the fulness of times.

-I think how grateful we are as members of The Church of Jesus Christ of Latter-day Saints that Joseph Smith, a boy who desired to know what he needed to do to have his sins forgiven, found the courage to go into a grove of trees near his home in Palmyra, New York, and there kneel in prayer and—by his own statement—pray out loud for the first time (see Joseph Smith—History 1:14).
+I think how grateful we are as members of The Church of Jesus Christ of Latter-day Saints that Joseph Smith, a boy who desired to know what he needed to do to have his sins forgiven, found the courage to go into a grove of trees near his home in Palmyra, New York, and there kneel in prayer and—by his own statement—pray out loud for the first time (see [[Joseph Smith History 1.14|Joseph Smith—History 1:14]]).

 On that occasion, as Joseph got on his knees in what we call the Sacred Grove, the heavens opened.
 Two personages, brighter than the noonday sun, appeared before him.
-One spoke to him and said, “[Joseph,] this is My Beloved Son.
-Hear Him!”
-(Joseph Smith—History 1:17).
+One spoke to him and said, “\[Joseph,\] this is My Beloved Son.
+Hear Him!” ([[Joseph Smith History 1.17|Joseph Smith—History 1:17]]).
 Thus began the Restoration of the fulness of the everlasting gospel of Jesus Christ.

-Because Jesus, our Savior and our Redeemer, spoke to the boy Joseph and opened up this dispensation of time that we now live in, we sing, “Praise to the man who communed with Jehovah!” (“Praise to the Man,” Hymns, no. 27).
+Because Jesus, our Savior and our Redeemer, spoke to the boy Joseph and opened up this dispensation of time that we now live in, we sing, “Praise to the man who communed with Jehovah!” (“Praise to the Man,” *Hymns*, no. 27).
 We thank the Lord for Joseph Smith and for his courage to go into that grove of trees in 1820, near his home in Palmyra, New York.

 I’ve been thinking about all of the marvelous things that we know and all of the things that we have.
 My beloved brothers and sisters, my testimony to you this morning is how abundantly blessed we are to know all that we know because we have Joseph Smith, the prophet of this last dispensation of time.